 - 1 waterproof Gore-tex rain shell jacket

-- 1 pair very warm ski or mountaineering gloves with fleece liner
+- 1 pair very warm ski or mountaineering gloves or mittens

 - 1 pair windproof, lightweight gloves.
 You will wear these most of the time.